LightBurdenOfficial/SperoCoin/doc/rpc/rst/listtransactions.rst

-                                                  transaction between accounts, and not associated with an address, transaction id or block. 'send' and 'receive' transactions are associated with an address, transaction id and block details "amount": x.xxx,          (numeric) The amount in ONION.
+                                                  transaction between accounts, and not associated with an address, transaction id or block. 'send' and 'receive' transactions are associated with an address, transaction id and block details "amount": x.xxx,          (numeric) The amount in SPERO.
 This is negative for the 'send' category, and for the 'move' category for moves outbound.
 It is positive for the 'receive' category, and for the 'move' category for inbound funds.
       "label": "label",       (string) A comment for the address/transaction, if any "vout": n,                (numeric) the vout value
-      "fee": x.xxx,             (numeric) The amount of the fee in ONION.
+      "fee": x.xxx,             (numeric) The amount of the fee in SPERO.
 This is negative and only available for the 'send' category of transactions.
       "confirmations": n,       (numeric) The number of confirmations for the transaction.
 Available for 'send' and 'receive' category of transactions.
 Negative confirmations indicate the